AhmadJaber/think-piece/firebase.md

 - security rules are all or nothing, white list or black list;
 - i can **limit my query size** so that malicious users can't run expensive queries.
   `allow list: if request.query.limit <= 10;`

+> in `Authentication` menu, if i go to template section, i will see the info about how i will handle `password-reset`, `email-verification`, `email address change`, `SMTP settings`;

+**TODOS**

+- enable error handling for all async tasks
+- enable minimal form validation for fields